-2.6" of snow fell during the afternoon and evening.
-It was the second largest accumulation in a winter in which just ten inches fell.
+2.6" of snow fell during the afternoon and evening, the second largest accumulation in a winter that had just ten inches in total.

-An intense winter storm developed off the Delmarva peninsula during the day and by nightfall near-blizzard conditions were common in NYC and points north and east.
+An intense winter storm developed off the Delmarva peninsula during the day, and by nightfall near-blizzard conditions were common in New York and points north and east.
 An icy mix of light snow and wind blown sleet began at daybreak and fell throughout the day, becoming steadier and heavier after dark.
-By midnight 6.3" had fallen in Central Park; by the time the snow ended shortly before daybreak, 11.4" had piled up.
-However, NYC's total was manageable compared to Suffolk County and New England, where accumulations of two-to-two-and-a-half feet were common.
+By midnight, 6.3" had fallen in Central Park; by the time the snow ended shortly before daybreak on 2/9, 11.4" had piled up.
+However, the City's total was manageable compared to Suffolk County and New England, where accumulations of two to two-and-a-half feet were common.
 Today's 1.15" of liquid precipitation was a record for the date, and was the first time that an inch or more of precipitation fell on this date.

 The day's low of 30° was the first time this month the mercury was 32° or colder.
 This February joined Feb.
 1877 as the only other February with no low of 32° or colder in the first seven days of the month.
 A typical February has five of these days in the first week (and more than 40% of the years have had every day with a low of 32° or colder).